miofuku/math-exchange/docs/forum/mods.md

 # Moderator guidelines

 Thank you for being a moderator.
-Your contributions and participation on Biostar is being recognized by providing you with extended rights over the site's operation.
+Your contributions and participation on MathExchange is being recognized by providing you with extended rights over the site's operation.

 ### Contacting other moderators